Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ## Features

 The default factory exposed by this SDK allows creating a client instance tied to a device id and an application key.
 It provides these features :
- - easy access to Accedo One APIs
+ - easy access to Accedo Control APIs
  - automatic deviceId creation when none was provided
  - automatic session creation when none was provided (lazy - only when needed)
  - automatic session re-creation when the previous one has expired (lazy)
- - ensures only one session will be created at a time, even if concurrent Accedo One requests are made
+ - ensures only one session will be created at a time, even if concurrent Accedo Control requests are made
  - specific to Detect:
   - ensures concurrent calls to get the log level will result in one network call at most
   - caches the log level for 3 minutes
   - on browsers, individual logs are only sent when necessary (i.e. when the log's level is equal or higher than the current level set on the app), and automatically grouped then sent as a batch (see the `sendLog` doc)

-:information_source: _For Node, an [express-compatible middleware is also available as a separate package](https://github.com/Accedo-Products/accedo-one-sdk-express).
+:information_source: _For Node, an [express-compatible middleware is also available as a separate package](https://github.com/Accedo-Products/accedo-control-sdk-express).
 You should really consider using it if possible, as it makes things even easier and provides extra features._

 ## Documentation

 Refer to the [API docs for this SDK](https://accedo-products.github.io/accedo-one-sdk-js/).

-You may also want to refer to the [Accedo One Rest API documentation](https://developer.one.accedo.tv/) that this SDK uses behind the scenes.
-Accedo One-specific terminology is defined there.
+You may also want to refer to the [Accedo Control Rest API documentation](https://developer.one.accedo.tv/) that this SDK uses behind the scenes.
+Accedo Control-specific terminology is defined there.

 ## Installation